-Although we work to rigorous standards, there is no undertaking by either ATIM or Sefako Makgatho Health Science University that any part of this site is accurate, complete or up to date.
+Although we work to rigorous standards, there is no undertaking by either ATIM, the University of Pretoria, or Sefako Makgatho Health Sciences University that any part of this site is accurate, complete, or up to date.
 You use this site at your own risk, and for guidance only.

-None of the authors, contributors, sponsors, administrators, or anyone else connected with ATIM or Sefako Makgatho Health Science University will be responsible for the appearance of any material considered defamatory, offensive, inaccurate, unlawful or misleading, nor will they be responsible for your use of the information contained in these web pages, or the pages ATIM links to.
+None of the authors, contributors, sponsors, administrators, or anyone else connected to ATIM, the University of Pretoria, or Sefako Makgatho Health Sciences University will be responsible for the appearance of any material considered defamatory, offensive, inaccurate, unlawful, or misleading, nor will they be responsible for your use of the information contained in these web pages, or the pages ATIM links to.

 The centre retains the right to invite and accept contributions at its discretion.